Discover Scotland’s first National Hiking Trail

 Milngavie to Inverarnan

 Stage 1 The route starts off in the Glasgow suburb of Milngavie on the River Allander.
-As a quick warm-up I’d recommend a walk around ‘The Whangie’ or Queen’s View, where you’ll get an enticing first view of the route ahead.
+As a quick warm-up, I’d recommend a walk around ‘The Whangie’ or Queen’s View, where you’ll get an enticing first view of the route ahead.
 Check out Milngavie’s Things to Do web page for info.
 From here you’ll walk through Lowland landscapes of lochs and woodlands and along lanes, tracks and an old railway line before reaching the outskirts of Drymen.
 This is the start of the Loch Lomond and The Trossachs National Park and many people stay here for the first night.

 Stage 2 Leaving Drymen you get your first real taste of the Highland landscape.
 I have lived here for years and never tire of it.
-The first hill of the Way, Conic Hill, is just 358 metres high but the panoramic views over Loch Lomond are breathtaking.
+The first hill of the Way, Conic Hill, is just 358 meters high but the panoramic views over Loch Lomond are breathtaking.
 It’s also on the faultline that divides the Highlands from the Lowlands, making it the official start of your Highland journey.

 Descending to the loch shore I would highly recommend taking a bit of time out for a boat trip to the Island of Inchailloch, scene of Walter Scott’s ‘Lady of the Lake’.
 It’s a magical place at any time of year but particularly in May when the island is carpeted with bluebells.
 Returning to the path, you’ll pass through woodlands of oak and pine before arriving at the small community of Rowardennan.
 If you fancy nipping up Ben Lomond (974 metres), the most southerly of the Munros, this is the place to do it.